Hero (2016 TV series): Production

 Dakota Crescent is one of Singapore's earliest housing estates, built in 1958 by the Singapore Improvement Trust (SIT), which preceded the Housing and Development Board (HDB).
 In July 2014, it was decided that the housing estate would be redeveloped under the HDB's SERS scheme and all residents would have to relocate by 2016.
 This prompted a campaign by activists for its conservation, a work of art to be created about it and also media coverage given to Dakota Crescent.

 This drama series was also produced as a means of kick-starting the commemoration of 35 years of Singapore-produced Chinese-language television in Singapore.
-As part of this, Mediacorp's famous Chinese-speaking comedy icons, such as characters Auntie Lucy (played by Dennis Chew) from Paris and Milan and Liang Po Po (played by Jack Neo) from Comedy Night/Comedy Nite, will be making cameo appearances in this drama.
+As part of this, Mediacorp's famous Chinese-speaking comedy icons, such as characters Aunty Lucy (played by Dennis Chew) from Paris and Milan and Liang Po Po (played by Jack Neo) from Comedy Night/Comedy Nite, will be making cameo appearances in this drama.

 Imaging sessions were done in end-April and early-May 2016, while the first scene was shot on 23 May.
 On 30 July 2016, in the nineteenth season of The Sheng Siong Show, it was also announced that Power Station will be performing the drama's ending theme.
 They were in Singapore to promote their "Next Station" world tour which will be held on 27 August.

 A post-screening session was conducted at Dakota Crescent's Care and Friends Centre.
 The cast of Hero - Shaun Chen, Jesseca Liu, Chen Hanwei, Bonnie Loo, Paige Chua, Ian Fang, Sheila Sim, Youyi, He Yingying, Aileen Tan, Brandon Wong and Jin Yinji were present.
 The first episode of the show was also broadcast there.